rapidez/sentry/README.md

 document.dispatchEvent(new Event('sentry-test-error'))
 ```

-This functionality can be disabled in your .env:
+This functionality can be disabled in your `.env`:

 ```
 SENTRY_VUE_ALLOW_TEST_ERRORS=false